osohq/oso/docs/more/faq.rst

 oso is freely available as an open source product and will always be open source.

-We are also working on an enterprise product, based on oso, which will come with additional features.
+We are also working on an enterprise product that extends the open source core with additional features.
 If you are interested in support for oso or enterprise features, please `contact us <https://osohq.com/company/contact-us>`_.